RetroPie/RetroPie-Docs/docs/Wolfenstein-3D.md

 ## Port: [Wolf4SDL](https://github.com/mozzwald/wolf4sdl)

-Wolf4SDL can be installed from the experimental menu of the RetroPie setup script.
+Wolf4SDL can be installed from the optional menu of the RetroPie setup script.
 By default, shareware version 1.4 of Wolfenstein 3D will be installed.

 ## Playing Full Version of Wolfenstein 3D